tectonic-typesetting/tectonic-texlive-bundles/README.md

 of `state/`.

-## Getting started: creating the builder image
+## Getting started: creating the bundler image

 The first step is to create a Docker container that will host most of the computations — this promotes reproducibility and portability, regardless of what